Supertonic

 These chords may also appear as seventh chords: in major, as ii7 (in C: D–F–A–C), while in minor as iihalfdim7 (in C: D–F–A♭–C) or rarely ii7.
-They are the second-most-common form of nondominant seventh chords.
+They are the second-most common form of nondominant seventh chords.

-The supertonic chord normally functions as a predominant chord, a chord that naturally resolves to chord with dominant function.
+The supertonic chord normally functions as a predominant chord, a chord that resolves to a chord with dominant function.
 The supertonic chord lies a fifth above the V chord.
 Descending fifths are a strong basis for harmonic motion (see circle of fifths).
-The supertonic is one of the strongest predominants and approaches the V chord from above by descending fifth.
+The supertonic is one of the strongest predominants.

 In major or minor, the major chord built on the lowered supertonic (♭scale) is called a Neapolitan chord (in C: D♭–F–A♭), notated as N6 or ♭II6, usually used in first inversion.
 The supertonic may be raised as part of the common-tone diminished seventh chord, ♯iidim7 (in C: D♯–F♯–A–C).
 One variant of the supertonic seventh chord is the supertonic diminished seventh with the raised supertonic, which equals the lowered third through enharmonic equivalence (in C: D♯=E♭).

 The term supertonic may also refer to a relationship of musical keys.
 For example, relative to the key of C major, the key of D major (or D minor) is the supertonic.

 In Riemannian theory, the supertonic is considered the subdominant parallel: Sp/T in major though sP/T in minor (A♭M).